Watson set to make Browns' debut at Texans after suspension - WHIZ News

 KEY MATCHUP: Browns run defense vs. Texans rushing offense.
 Cleveland has struggled to stop teams from rolling up big rushing yards, and Houston has had its two worst rushing performances of the season in the past two weeks.
 The Texans had just 36 yards rushing Sunday for the second-worst rushing performance of the season after finishing with a season-low 21 yards rushing against Washington Nov.
 20. Rookie Dameon Pierce had 772 yards rushing after nine games, but has mustered just 8 yards rushing in each of the past two games to keep the running game stalled.

 INJURIES: Browns All-Pro DE Myles Garrett was limited in practice this week while dealing with a badly sprained shoulder he sustained in a car crash in September and aggravated last week.
-Garrett has acknowledged he may need surgery at some point. … Browns CB Greg Newsome (concussion) is trending toward a return after missing two games. … Browns TE David Njoku (knee) was limited this week.
-He recently sat out two games with a high ankle sprain. … Texans CB Derek Stingley is likely to miss his third straight game with a hamstring injury. … RB Rex Burkhead is in the concussion protocol. … DL Maliek Collins missed practice this week with a chest injury.
+Garrett has acknowledged he may need surgery at some point. … Browns CB Greg Newsome (concussion) will start after missing two games. … Browns TE David Njoku (knee) will miss his third game in five weeks.
+Njoku made a one-handed TD catch with 32 seconds to go in regulation last week. … Texans CB Derek Stingley is likely to miss his third straight game with a hamstring injury. … RB Rex Burkhead is in the concussion protocol. … DL Maliek Collins missed practice this week with a chest injury.

 SERIES NOTES: The Browns have won two straight in the series. … Houston won the previous five in a row. … The teams first met in Houston’s inaugural season in 2002 when the Browns got a 34-17 victory in their fourth season as an expansion team. … The Texans have outscored Cleveland 240-201 in the series.